wiut00013400/WAD_CW_TaskTracker/README.md

 ### ASP.NET Web API Project:
 1. Open the ASP.NET Web API project in Visual Studio or your preferred code editor.
 2. Restore the NuGet packages if necessary.
+3. In the NuGet package manager console, run "Update-Database" command.
-3. Build the solution to ensure all dependencies are resolved.
+4. Build the solution to ensure all dependencies are resolved.
-4. Press F5 or click on the "Start" button to run the Web API project.
+5. Press F5 or click on the "Start" button to run the Web API project.
 Ensure that the project is running on the correct port (5187).
 ### Angular App:
 1. Navigate to the task-app-13400 folder containing the Angular app in your terminal or command prompt.
 2. Run npm install to install the project dependencies.